 - Badass Grandpa

-- Beard of Evil -> Badass Beard: He initially declined the offer to star in the Super Mario Super Show, citing a reluctance to shave his famous beard.
-Cue telltale beep of a money truck backing up.
+- Beard of Evil -> Badass Beard: He initially declined the offer to star in the Super Mario Super Show, citing a reluctance to shave his famous beard, but was eventually convinced.

 - Drugs Are Bad: He once did an anti-drug PSA that is infamously known for its incredibly dark and shocking closing sentence."And remember, if you do drugs, you'll go to Hell before you die."note